ethanshry/ESE205TA/webTutorials/staticSite/staticSite.md

 Now your site is configured to serve your content as a static website, as opposed to a collection of files.

-Finally, we have to tell the bucket to accept traffic from all incoming connections.
-Without this you will get *403 Forbidden* errors when you try to go to your site.
+Finally, we have to tell the bucket to allow access to all resources inside it to external users.
+This can be done on a file-by-file basis, however for simplification we will just allow access to all files in the bucket.

 Navigate to the **Permissions** tab, and click on **Bucket Policy**.